evangeliazve/topic_style_embeddings_dispersion/README.md

 - **Text Generation**: Code for generating additional classes using GPT-4.
 - **Clustering Analysis**: Code for Section 4.1.
 - **Dispersion Analysis**: Full experimental setup for Section 4.2, covering all dimensionalities and 30 seed iterations.
-- **Ground Truth Analysis**: Code for Section 4.3, including analysis of style and dispersion deltas and MSE additional experiment per class.
+- **Style Ground Truth Analysis**: Code for Section 4.3, including analysis of style and dispersion deltas and MSE additional experiment per class.

 ### `PLOTS`
 Contains all major plots for each section: